Gurobi/modeling-examples/text_dissimilarity/README.md

 ----
-For details on licensing or on running the notebooks, see the overview on [Modeling Examples](../)<br>
+For details on licensing or on running the notebooks, see the overview on [Modeling Examples](../)
-This notebook can be ran using the "online course" version of Gurobi.

-Copyright © 2022 Gurobi Optimization, LLC
+© Gurobi Optimization, LLC